bsc-life/ContextMirror2.0/README.md

     git clone https://github.com/yourusername/ContextMirror2.0.git
     cd ContextMirror2.0

-Make sure you have the required tools that will be needed for downstream analysis:

-* BLAST+ suite ()
-* MAFFT ()
-* FastTree ()

 BLAST: Version 2.13, used to search the NCBI database for potential orthologs.

-    sudo apt-get blast lo q sea

 MAFFT: Version 7.471 for multiple sequence alignments (MSAs) with the following settings:

-    sudo apt-get mafft lo q sea

 Python: Version 3.6.1 with these dependencies:
     os, sys
     Bio v1.79 (modules: SeqIO, AlignIO, Phylo, ClustalWCommandline, DistanceTreeConstructor)